Grace Episcopal Church (Madison, Wisconsin)

 Grace Episcopal Church is a Gothic Revival-style church started in 1855 on Capitol Square in Madison, Wisconsin by the oldest congregation in the city.
 In 1976 the building was added to the National Register of Historic Places.

+In 2024, the church reported average Sunday attendance (ASA) of 111 persons and plate and pledge income of $454,340.
+In 2015 it reported 452 members; the most recent membership statistics were 396 persons in 2023.

 History

 In July 1838, when Wisconsin was still a territory and Madison was not yet incorporated as a village, while workers were building the first territorial capitol, Episcopal Bishop Jackson Kemper visited the new community and helped initiate worship services in a "roughly built storefront."
 In 1846 that congregation formally organized as Grace Church.

 In 1855 the new congregation began constructing the building shown in the photo on the west side of the capitol square.
 They had hired architect James Douglas of Milwaukee, who designed a Gothic Revival-style structure much as you see it today.
 Its walls were clad in blocks of cream-colored sandstone, with the masonry work supervised by James Livesay.
 The openings had pointed-arches - one of the hallmarks of Gothic Revival.
 The main entrance was through a large square corner tower with corner buttresses, rising three stages to an octagonal wooden spire, topped with a cross.
 The main building and tower were completed in 1858 and in February of that year, worship began in the building.